-Good luck to Justin Barry as he defends his thesis for his PhD in Chemistry!
+Good luck to Bri Gordon as she defends her thesis for her PhD in Chemistry!